7anooch/coverpalette/USAGE.md

 coverpalette list
 ```

+Add ``--pdf`` to generate a PDF that displays every palette with a horizontal
+color bar.
+The PDF is stored under ``~/.covers2colors/palettes/palettes.pdf``.

 ## Python

 You can also use the high level function `get_cmap` to create a colormap in one